EdinSolar/Standards/Firmware-Coding-Style.md

 	struct virtual_container *a;

-you can actually tell what "a" is.
+you can actually tell what ``a`` is.

 Lots of people think that typedefs "help readability".
 Not so.
 They are useful only for:

- (a) totally opaque objects (where the typedef is actively used to _hide_
-     what the object is).
+1. totally opaque objects (where the typedef is actively used to _hide_ what the object is).

-     Example: "pte_t" etc. opaque objects that you can only access using the proper accessor functions.
+   Example: ``pte_t`` etc. opaque objects that you can only access using the proper accessor functions.

    NOTE!
 Opaqueness and "accessor functions" are not good in themselves.
    The reason we have them for things like pte_t etc. is that there really is absolutely _zero_ portably accessible information there.

- (b) Clear integer types, where the abstraction _helps_ avoid confusion
-     whether it is "int" or "long".
+2. Clear integer types, where the abstraction _helps_ avoid confusion whether it is ``int`` or ``long``.

-     u8/u16/u32 are perfectly fine typedefs, although they fit into category (d) better than here.
+   ``u8/u16/u32`` are perfectly fine typedefs, although they fit into category 4 better than here.

    NOTE!
 Again - there needs to be a _reason_ for this.
 If something is "unsigned long", then there's no reason to do

 	typedef unsigned long myflags_t;

    but if there is a clear reason for why it under certain circumstances might be an "unsigned int" and under other configurations might be "unsigned long", then by all means go ahead and use a typedef.

- (c) when you use sparse to literally create a _new_ type for
+3. when you use sparse to literally create a _new_ type for type-checking.
-     type-checking.

- (d) New types which are identical to standard C99 types, in certain
+4. New types which are identical to standard C99 types, in certain exceptional circumstances.
-     exceptional circumstances.

-     Although it would only take a short amount of time for the eyes and brain to become accustomed to the standard types like 'uint32_t', some people object to their use anyway.
+   Although it would only take a short amount of time for the eyes and brain to become accustomed to the standard types like ``uint32_t``, some people object to their use anyway.

-     Therefore, the Linux-specific 'u8/u16/u32/u64' types and their signed equivalents which are identical to standard types are permitted -- although they are not mandatory in new code of your own.
+   Therefore, the Linux-specific ``u8/u16/u32/u64`` types and their signed equivalents which are identical to standard types are permitted -- although they are not mandatory in new code of your own.

    When editing existing code which already uses one or the other set of types, you should conform to the existing choices in that code.

 Maybe there are other cases too, but the rule should basically be to NEVER